[Moderate revision–posted 7/8/22 (replaces 12/20/19 edition)]

 a.
 The resident director is responsible for establishing local procedures to address on-site safety and security concerns.
 These procedures include, but are not limited to, creating an emergency action plan and establishing who has access to the center.

 b.
-See OP 34.20 for procedures regarding the decision to suspend a TTU international center program for safety/security concerns.
+See OP 34.20, Study Abroad Programs, for procedures regarding the decision to suspend a TTU international center program for safety/security concerns.

 c.
-Medical, mental health and safety emergencies occurring at a TTU center must be dealt with promptly and compassionately.
-Appropriate care should be sought immediately.
-The Office of International Affairs is the entity on the Lubbock campus that should be contacted first because it coordinates the overall response, and should be contacted as soon as possible within 24 hours.
-Emergency procedures are found in OP 34.20.
+Medical, mental health, and safety emergencies occurring at a TTU center must be dealt with promptly and compassionately.
+Appropriate care and the necessary legal reporting should be undertaken immediately.
+Emergency procedures are found in OP 34.20, Study Abroad Programs.

 04 Audit Services